-India could be behind killing of Canadian Sikh - Trudeau
+India may be linked to Canadian Sikh leader's death - Trudeau

 "Any involvement of a foreign government in the killing of a Canadian citizen on Canadian soil is an unacceptable violation of our sovereignty," Mr Trudeau said on Monday in the House of Commons.

-"It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves," he said.
+"It is contrary to the fundamental rules by which free, open and democratic societies conduct themselves."

 India has previously denied any involvement with Mr Nijjar's murder.